 Do you love your engines large and powerful, enjoy problem solving and get excited by the thought of working on a range of impressive machinery?
 Then a Diesel Mechanic apprenticeship may be for you!

 You’ll learn how to service, repair and overhaul the mechanical parts of large diesel earthmoving and agricultural equipment such as bulldozers, trucks, buses, graders and tractors.

-- Use oxy, electric, TIG and MIG welding, hand fitting or machining processes to replace or repair faulty parts detection of mechanical and electrical faults by the use of instruments to check ignition timing, charging and starting circuitry, batteries, fuel injection systems and speed control, engine condition, cylinder compression, wheel balance and alignment and braking efficiency
+- Use oxy-acetylene and electric (including TIG and MIG) welding, hand fitting or machining processes to replace or repair faulty parts detection of mechanical and electrical faults by the use of instruments to check ignition timing, charging and starting circuitry, batteries, fuel injection systems and speed control, engine condition, cylinder compression, wheel balance and alignment and braking efficiency

 - Diagnosing, overhauling, repairing, tuning, maintaining and testing diesel vehicles such as trucks, buses, bulldozers and other earth moving equipment, tractors and agricultural machinery

 - Repairing and maintaining hydraulic components of diesel engines that are used to power attachments such as hoists, booms, buckets and scrapers